 By the first millennium BC (1000-1 BC), some cities had turned into megacities.
 Some even had one million inhabitants.
 These cities had magnificent public buildings, roads, gardens, and entertainment arenas.
 Some even had shopping malls, law enforcement, and running water.

 These were the 6 largest -and most splendid- cities during the first millennium BC.

 320,000 inhabitants in 400 BC

 A the time, China was divided into small kingdoms that fought each other.

 One of those kingdoms was Yan.
 And Yan had Xiadu, our contestant city, as its capital.

 Strong defenses for troubled times

-In the same eastern side which had the workshops, where the palace, the government offices with all their records, and two royal cemeteries.
+In the same eastern side of the city which had the workshops, where the governmental buildings.
+There were the palace, the government offices with all their records, and two royal cemeteries.

 Xiadu, also called Yanxiadu, had a network of roads that connected it to the smaller cities of the region.

 And this big city had 320,000 inhabitants in 400 BC.
 That is a lot bigger than plenty of modern cities.